Articles

 - Schedule the location of the meeting

-- Obtain Certificate of Insurance, if necessary (Most meeting venues require this, which would include the venue being named as additional insured for liability purposes)
+- Obtain Certificate of Insurance, if necessary (many venues require this)

 - Prepare meeting notice signed by the Board secretary, if required by governing documents